Bob Bowman (coach): Birmingham Swim League, Napa Valley Swim coach

+North Baltimore Aquatic Club coach

-Prior to becoming the Men's head coach at Michigan, Bowman coached for nine years (1996–2004) at the North Baltimore Aquatic Club (NBAC) in Baltimore, Maryland.
+Bowman coached for nine years (1996–2004) at the North Baltimore Aquatic Club (NBAC) in Baltimore, Maryland.
 From 1996 to 1999 he held the position of senior coach; and from 1999 to 2004 he was NBAC's High Performance Coach.
 During his tenure in Baltimore, Bowman helped to produce three individual national champions, ten national finalists and five U.S. National Team members.
 In recognition of his accomplishments, Bowman was named the USA's Coach of the Year in 2001 and 2003.
 He was also named Developmental Coach of the Year in 2002.

 It was also during his work at NBAC that Bowman began coaching 23-time Olympic gold medalist Michael Phelps.
 Under Bowman's tutelage at the North Baltimore Aquatic club, Phelps won five World Championship gold medals and was named the American Swimmer of the Year from 2001 to 2004.

+University of Michigan head coach

-While at Michigan, Bowman worked closely with Greg Harden, then the sport administrator for swimming.
-Harden spoke often with both Bowman and Phelps during their time in Ann Arbor leading up to the 2008 Olympics, and he often helped one communicate better with the other.
-Bowman gives Harden some of the credit for all the success Team USA had in the pool in Beijing.
-Bowman even says Harden was one of the major reasons he came to Michigan in the first place.
-Bowman on Harden: “He’s a miracle worker.
+At the University of Michigan, Bowman worked closely with Greg Harden, then the sport administrator for swimming.
+Harden spoke often with both Bowman and Phelps during their time in Ann Arbor leading up to the 2008 Olympics, and he helped to improve communication between coach and swimmer.
+Bowman gives Harden some of the credit for all the success Team USA had in the pool in Beijing, and credited Harden with his important decision to make the move to coach at Michigan.
+Bestowing the highest praise, Bowman has said of Harden, that "He’s a miracle worker.
 He made me a better coach, and a better person.”
+In April 2008, Bowman announced that he would leave Michigan at the end of the 2008 USA Olympic Swim Trials (July 2008) and return to the North Baltimore Aquatic Club after the Beijing Olympics.

+Olympic coaching, 2004–2016

 Bowman was named as an assistant coach on the 2004 U.S. Olympic Team, serving as the primary coach for Phelps.
 At the 2004 Games, Bowman helped coach Phelps to eight medals, including six gold medals and two bronze.
 Four years later, at the 2008 Beijing Olympics, he coached Phelps to achieve eight Olympic gold medals, which had never been done before in a single Olympics.

-In April 2008, Bowman announced that he would leave Michigan at the end of the 2008 USA Olympic Swim Trials (July 2008) and return to the North Baltimore Aquatic Club after the Beijing Olympics.

 Bowman was added to the coaching roster to the 2012 London Olympics serving as an assistant coach for the 2012 U.S. Olympic Team.